A Clash of Kings-Chapter 32

 She wakes that night and her legs pain her when she gets up.
 Outside her door, she finds a woman whom she tells she wants to go to the godswood; she wants to find Ser Dontos and beg him to take her home before it is too late.
 The woman tells her that Tyrion said she was not to leave.
 When food comes in the morning she tells the servant to take it away.
 Later, Tyrion arrives and tells her that she is a guest, not a prisoner.

 Tyrion then tells the story of Robb’s victory.
 Ser Stafford’s host was encamped outside Oxcross.
-He explains that there were no army of wargs or sorcery involved as Ser Lancel claimed, as Lancel wouldn’t know a warg from a wart and according to Tyrion, "sorcery is the sauce men spoon over failure to hide the flavor of their own incompotence".
-Robb’s soldiers crept into the camp and cut the horse lines, and then Robb sent his direwolf among them, which helped to cause a stampede.
+He explains that there were no army of wargs or sorcery involved as Ser Lancel claimed, as Lancel wouldn’t know a warg from a wart and according to Tyrion, "sorcery is the sauce men spoon over failure to hide the flavor of their own incompetence".
+Robb’s soldiers crept into the camp and cut the horse lines, and then Robb sent his direwolf among them, causing a stampede.
 The panicked horses trampled the camp, killing many.
 Most of the rest fled in terror, casting aside their weapons.
 Among the dead are Ser Stafford (killed by Lord Rickard Karstark), Ser Rupert Brax, Ser Lymond Vikary, Lord Crakehall, and Lord Antario Jast.
 Fifty have been taken prisoner including Jast’s sons and Martyn Lannister.
-The incompotent Ser Stafford had not even bothered to post sentries, thinking himself safe and secure in the Westerlands and most of his army were raw recruits, the sweepings of Lannisport.
+The incompetent Ser Stafford had not even bothered to post sentries, thinking himself safe and secure in the Westerlands and most of his army were raw recruits, the sweepings of Lannisport.
 The only mystery is how Robb reached Oxcross since Lannister forces hold the Golden Tooth and the men stationed there swear Robb didn't pass them.
 Tyrion ultimately declares it unimportant; Robb Stark is his father's problem, while Joffrey is his.